Search This Blog

 Which made the nuclear waste sign I found on the road and promptly stuck between the plethora of stickers in the rear window, like, almost true, hey?

-Like an Alfa Romeo, you have to have owned a Beetle to call yourself a petrol head.
+As with an Alfa Romeo, you have to have owned a Beetle to call yourself a petrol head.
 But if you kept yours, you can only call yourself a mechanical masochist.

 Jaguar Mk2